Fargo North High School: Choir

 There are four choirs offered at Fargo North: a treble choir (formerly known as the women's choir), a mixed choir, a concert choir, and the 19th Avenue Jazz Choir.
 The jazz choir is the only one joined by audition and also includes two sound technicians.
 Female freshmen take part in the treble choir, and female upperclassmen may as well if they so choose.
 The mixed choir features freshman boys and all sophomore students.
 The concert choir is where the majority of juniors and seniors sing.
 The choirs are conducted by Eric Saari.

 Band

-The band program is for all grades, with a mixed junior-senior band.
+The band program is for all grades and includes a freshman concert band, a non audition symphonic band for grades 10-12, and an auditioned wind ensemble for grades 9-12.
 There are two jazz bands, one by audition and the other open.
 Band students frequently participate in pep band during sporting events.
-The freshman, junior/senior, and audition jazz bands are conducted by Kelsey Dragosavich and the sophomore and open jazz bands are conducted by Greg Calrow.
+The freshman band, wind ensemble, and auditioned jazz band are conducted by Kelsey Dragosavich and the symphonic band and open jazz band are both conducted by Jeff Dasovick.